justinmtech/Minebuddy/README.md

 # Why Minebuddy?
 Minebuddy is lightweight and configurable, and it can be used on 1.13+.
 As a Minecraft server owner/developer, you probably spend a bit of time on Discord.
 Being able to view useful server statistics without leaving Discord is convenient sometimes!
 With Minebuddy, you can skip all of annoying channel integration and complicated configuration.

+# Dependencies
+You need to have PlaceholderAPI installed to run this plugin: https://www.spigotmc.org/resources/placeholderapi.6245/

 # Setup
 1. Create a Discord bot here if you don't already have one: https://discord.com/developers/applications/
 2. Download and place the plugin JAR file into your plugins folder.
+3. Ensure you have PlaceholderAPI installed: https://www.spigotmc.org/resources/placeholderapi.6245/
 3. Reboot your server and open the config in plugins/Minebuddy/config.yml
 4. Set the token value to your bot's private token (do not share this token!)
 5. Boot the server